 - While the crust is setting - make the filling.

 - Fry the onion, garlic and bacon in a large non-stick pan in the oil until golden - about 8 minutes.

-- Then add the Rajah Flavourful and Mild Curry Powder and cook for another minute.
+- Then add the Rajah Mild and Spicy Curry Powder and cook for another minute.

 - Add the beans and season well.
 Remove from the heat.

 - Mix the eggs, cream and cheese and season with salt and pepper.

 - Spoon the bean mixture into the pap crust.

 - Then top up with the egg mixture.